-NAME AGE(1) POSITION
+Name Age(1) Position

 John R. Barnes 53 Senior Vice President

+Julii R. Barnes 53 Senior vice President

 Rory A. Brown 33 Managing Director

 John R. Erbey 55 Managing Director and Secretary

-Robert E. Koe 51 Managing Director

-Christine A. Reich 35 Managing Director and Chief Financial Officer
+Christine A. Reich 34 Managing Director and Chief Financial Officer

 Stephen C. Wilhoit 35 Senior Vice President

-(1) As of June 30, 1996.
+(1) As of March 31, 1996.

-(2) Upon consummation of the Common Stock Offering, Mr. Erbey, who currently serves as President and Chief Executive Officer, will become Chairman of the Board, and Mr. Wish, who currently serves as Chairman of the Board, will become Chairman, Emeritus and continue as a director of the Company.
+- (2) Upon consummation of the Common Stock Offering, Mr. Erbey, who currently serves as President and Chief Executive Officer, will become Chairman of the Board, and Mr. Wish, who currently serves as Chairman of the Board, will become Chairman, Emeritus and continue as a director of the Company. - (3) To be elected at the annual meeting of stockholders of the Company to be held in June 1996.